 A method of aquatic plant control on a small scale is hand or manual control.
 This can consist of hand pulling or raking plants.
 A rake with a rope attached is thrown out into the water and dragged back into shore.
 Plants are then removed and disposed of.
 Skimmers or nets can be used to scrape filamentous algae or duckweed off the lake surface.
 These methods are more labor intensive and should be used by individuals to deal with localized plant problems such as those found around individual piers and swimming areas.
 Hand controls cannot include the use of auxiliary power.
 For instance, a boat motor cannot be used to drag a rake.
 Hand controls are very inexpensive when compared to other techniques.
 Various rakes and cutters are available for under \$100.
 Cutters pose risks to users because of their extreme sharpness.
-Although labor intensive, hand controls, especially using rakes, is an effective way to remove plants from a small area.
+Although labor intensive, hand controls, especially using rakes, are effective ways to remove plants from a small area.

-NR 109 allows riparian landowners to manually remove Eurasian watermilfoil and curlyleaf pondweed plants within their "riparian zone" without permits.
+NR 109 allows riparian landowners to manually remove Eurasian watermilfoil and curly- leaf pondweed plants within their "riparian zone" without permits.
 Residents may remove other plants in a single area that is not more than 30 feet wide as measured parallel to the shoreline, including any swimming and pier areas, as long as the area is not a WDNR Sensitive Area.
 The 30-foot area must remain the same each year.
 It is illegal to remove native plants outside the 30-foot wide area without a permit.

 Conclusion-Hand controls may be used by individual landowners to clear swimming areas.
-Landowners should be encouraged to be selective in their clearing, again focusing on Eurasian watermilfoil or curly-leaf pondweed.
+Landowners should be encouraged to be selective in their clearing, again focusing on Eurasian watermilfoil, curly-leaf pondweed, or starry stonewort.
+It should be understood that shoreline management using hand controls will continue to be a labor intensive, on-going management activity.
 Landowners should maintain a natural area of vegetation both on their shoreline and in the water.

-Riparian landowners may manually (without any auxiliary power) remove Eurasian watermilfoil and curly-leaf pondweed plants within their "riparian zone" without permits.
+Riparian landowners may manually (without any auxiliary power) remove Eurasian watermilfoil, curly-leaf pondweed or starry stonewort within their "riparian zone" without permits.
 Residents may remove plants in a single area that is not more than 30 feet wide, including any swimming and pier areas, as long as the area is not a WDNR Sensitive Area.
-However, because of the ease with which Eurasian watermilfoil spreads, landowners should not attempt to remove native plants.
-Doing so will create a far worse condition when Eurasian watermilfoil fills the void created by removing the native plants.
+However, because of the ease with which the exotic species spread, landowners should not attempt to remove native plants.
+Doing so will create a far worse condition when the nuisance species fill the void created by removing the native plants.
 Consult WDNR regarding any permits needed for removal of plants.